From atomic to global connectivity in the structure of the SARS-CoV2-Human ACE2 receptor complex: Introduction

+A more holistic approach that at once incorporates atomic level interactions and provides global levels of abstraction is required.
+In our work, we take such an approach, particularly focusing on the receptor binding domain (RBD) of the SARS-COV2 spike protein with the human ACE2 receptor. { An outlook that we find inspiring in this context draws focus to biomolecules as poised at the confluence of simplicity and complexity\cite{Frauenfelder} wherein the building blocks together form an entity that can process information, adapt to the environment, and emerge as an 'intelligent' collective whole\cite{Tripathi2025-rf}.
+Our network approach reflects these perspectives in bridging between quantum chemistry features at the atomic level and the mesoscopic level of an entire protein.
+At the heart, we utilize network theory as the link in understanding Biology from atomic level physical approaches to the real-life functioning of a protein as a complex, cohesive whole. }

-In the present article, we have investigated the three-dimensional structures of Human ACE2 receptor bound to SARS-CoV2 and SARS-CoV1, from a global non-covalent connectivity perspective, by explicitly considering the sidechain atomic details.
-We have analysed 10$\mu$s simulation trajectories \cite{DEShaw} to characterise the interaction of the receptor binding domain (RBD) of the spike proteins with that of the ACE2 receptor.
-To this end, we construct a protein sidechain network (PSN) from the 3D protein complexes, as laid out in previous works, with relevant details presented in the Methods section.
-In brief, the $C_\alpha$ atoms of each amino acid residue form the nodes of the PSN, and the edges between any two nodes signify the non-covalent interactions between them.
-The strength of interaction is estimated by considering all atoms of the two residues within a cutoff radius of 4.5 angstroms.
-The conventional non-covalent interactions such as disulphide bridges, hydrogen bonds, salt bridges, hydrophobic and stacking interactions are well defined and can be quantified in a pairwise manner.
-However, it is not straightforward to evaluate global connectivity using conventional methods.
-On the other hand, the metrics of the PSN - interface clusters, hubs, cliques and so on - offer crucial clues in understanding both the global connectivity of the network as well as local connectivity between key regions.
-It is also notable that such network metrics are dependent on edge interactions which are dynamic and fluctuate over time in equilibrium simulations\cite{rf8}.
-Our earlier works\cite{Frontiers,jcim,Bhattacharyya2016-qt,Bhat,KANNAN1999441} extensively address this issue through graph spectral analysis alongside concepts borrowed from statistical physics.
+Here, we have investigated the 3D structures of Human ACE2 receptor bound to SARS-CoV2 and SARS-CoV1 from a global non-covalent connectivity perspective, by explicitly considering the sidechain atomic details and their interactions.
+We have analysed 10$\mu$s simulation trajectories \cite{DEShaw} to characterize the interaction of the receptor binding domain (RBD) of the spike proteins with that of the ACE2 receptor.
+To this end, we construct a protein sidechain network (PScN) from the 3D protein complexes, as laid out in previous works, with relevant details presented in the Methods section.
+Compared to conventional methods, the metrics of the PScN - interface clusters, hubs, cliques and so on - offer crucial clues in understanding both the global connectivity of the network as well as local connectivity between key regions.
+It is also notable that such network metrics are dependent on edge interactions which are dynamic and fluctuate over time in equilibrium simulations \cite{rf8}.
+Our earlier works \cite{Frontiers,jcim,Bhattacharyya2016-qt,Bhat,KANNAN1999441} extensively address this issue through graph spectral analysis alongside concepts borrowed from statistical physics.
 In particular, we demonstrate that these networks show percolation-like behaviour with respect to edge strength when the networks are dynamically averaged over the length of the simulation.